Veteran Friendly Practice

 Useful Resources

-The reports and images of the atrocities unfolding in the Ukraine may be “triggering” in those who have served.
-Some may find the news about the current conflict overwhelming.
+The reports and images of the atrocities unfolding in the Ukraine and other areas of the world may be “triggering” in those who have served.
+Some may find the news about the current conflicts overwhelming.
 Recognition and awareness of this is important in providing appropriate care and support for our veteran patients.
-Veterans who find their mental health and wellbeing affected by the war can seek specialist support through Op COURAGE: The Veterans Mental Health and Wellbeing Service and the Veterans’ Gateway.
+Veterans who find their mental health and wellbeing affected by the war can seek specialist support through a number of initiatives;

 Veterans Trauma Network